 I will upload a pdf version of each Written Assignment on Slack in Written-Work channel.
-You can download it on a PC or laptop as a pdf and print it out or you may write down the answers on a paper or your note then send the scan (picture) of your answers to me on Slack.
-Answers must be in order and clear to follow.
+You will download it on a PC or laptop as a pdf and print it out.

-Where do you submit the written work/project?
+Where do you submit the Written Work?

-When you finish your written work/project and have responded to or filled all the required parts, you will scan your written work/project and save it as a pdf on your PC or Laptop.
+When you finish your written work and have responded to or filled all the required parts, you will scan your written work and save it as a pdf on your PC or Laptop.
 You will send the saved pdf to me through Slack in a private message.
-(Don't share your written work/project in public channels)
+(Don't share your written work in public channels)

-written work/project Due dates:
+Written Work Due dates: